LoganPonder/student-workbook/src/reflections/wk1/day3.md

-# Day 3 - Html/Css
+# Day 3 - Cheating at Web Design

 What I learned today...